-Advice from the experts – plan ahead
+Advice from the specialists – plan ahead

-There also planning opportunities that may help reduce the taxpayer’s net worth below the $2 million trigger.
+There are also planning opportunities that may help reduce the taxpayer’s net worth below the $2 million trigger.
 We have handled many cases of expatriation, so please get in touch if you have any questions.
 If expatriation is not in the cards right now, let us help you with your overall tax planning – it is never too late or too early to update income tax and estate plans.

 Last steps, Form 8854